risd-gd/htmloutput/README.md

 _If you have Jekyll installed locally_

-1. Navigate to the jekyll-workflow folder in the terminal and type `jekyll serve -w`.
+1. Navigate to the jekyll-workflow folder in the terminal and run `jekyll serve -w --baseurl ''`.

 	The `-w` means 'watch.'
 That means every time you make a change to a file, jekyll will run `serve` and generate a site again.
 Press `Ctrl-C` to cancel watching, or just close the terminal window.

+	The `--baseurl ''` will set the baseurl to nothing, so you can view it locally.

 2. Visit [localhost:4000](http://localhost:4000/)